Writer / Kara Reibel

 “It was a rainy night when Rob MacPherson with CICF stopped by to deliver a stack of 15 to 20 letters for our signatures, containing money from initial members.
 It was then that we knew we were on to something.”

 “Consensus will find the right grantee,” says Oklak of the voting decision.
 “All of the women feel empowered.
 We own it.
 It is ours.
 It’s not the money you give; it’s the influence of that money and the ripple effects that make the process so powerful.
 Once a nonprofit makes it through the due diligence process, it gets exciting.
+Saudi Arabia due diligence services will make the due diligence process easier for you.
 When a nonprofit is promoted to the podium presentation by one of Impact’s focus area committees, there are more eyes on the potential grant project, and the idea is fully vetted.
 Over the years, Impact women have made many wonderful $100,000 grant selections.”

 There is no paid staff for Impact 100.
 Their membership base is made up of overqualified volunteers that handle all of the needed tasks to keep the organization running smoothly.